Military Sleep Studies

 However, the World Health Organization is not alone in the observation.

-This statement and theory is backed up by countless other authorities in the health sphere around the globe such as the National Health Service of the United Kingdom who reviewed the claims from 16 identified studies that involved over 1.3 million adults from over 8 countries.
+This statement and theory are backed up by countless other authorities in the health sphere around the globe such as the American College of Cardiology.
 [65]

 This will come as no surprise after learning that sleep deprivation is connected with many major health issues which are the leading causes of death including cancer, heart disease, stroke, diabetes, and accidents.
 [67]